🎯 MCP Feedback Collector

 ```

-After building, you can use the following configuration to test in Cursor:
+After building, you can test in Cursor using the following configuration:

 ```json